cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 - Allows for dynamic values between tests
 {% endnote %}

-{% note danger Downsides %}
-- Environment value can be set from multiple tests requiring maintenance
-{% endnote %}

 # Overriding Configuration

 If your environment variables match a standard configuration key, then instead of setting an `environment variable` they will instead override the configuration value.